anschelburk/math_homework/README.md

 ## 1. Description

 A visual, intuitive interface to type and draw high school math problems on a computer.
-Designed to be accessible and simple to use for all users, neurotypical or neurodivergent.
+Designed to be simple and intuitive for all users, neurotypical or neurodivergent.

 This app is powered by [Django](https://www.djangoproject.com/), and uses a [PostgreSQL](https://www.postgresql.org/) database.
 Math Keyboard feature powered by [CortexJS](https://cortexjs.io/mathlive/), drawing feature powered by [Fabric.js](http://fabricjs.com/docs/).
 Originally developed as a capstone project in the [Pybites Python Developer Mindset (PDM) Program](https://pybit.es/catalogue/the-pdm-program/), this project is under active development.